swapnilbotu/gemini_quizify/README.md

 ## Technologies Used:
-- Python: The core programming language for developing the backend logic of Gemini Quizify.
+- **Python**: The core programming language for developing the backend logic of Gemini Quizify.

-- Langchain: Utilized for natural language processing tasks, enabling the tool to understand and analyze textual content effectively.
+- **Langchain**: Utilized for natural language processing tasks, enabling the tool to understand and analyze textual content effectively.

-- Chromadb: A database management system used to store and retrieve user data and quiz content efficiently.
+- **Chromadb**: A database management system used to store and retrieve user data and quiz content efficiently.

-- Google Gemini: Leveraged for AI-powered content analysis and generation, facilitating dynamic quiz creation based on user-provided documents.
+- **Google Gemini**: Leveraged for AI-powered content analysis and generation, facilitating dynamic quiz creation based on user-provided documents.

-- Streamlit: A framework used for building interactive web applications with Python, enhancing the user experience of Gemini Quizify.
+- **Streamlit**: A framework used for building interactive web applications with Python, enhancing the user experience of Gemini Quizify.

 ## Functions